khinsen/MMTK/Doc/mmtk.rst

 The net result of a protein definition file is the assignment of a list of molecules (usually PeptideChain objects) to the variable "chains".
 MMTK then constructs a protein object from it.
-To use the above example, an application program would use the command p = Protein('insulin').
-The construction of the protein involves one nontrivial (but automatic) step: the construction of disulfide bridges for pairs of cystein residues whose sulfur atoms have a distance of less then 2.5 Angstrom.
+To use the above example, an application program would use the command
+``p = Protein('insulin')``.
+The construction of the protein involves one nontrivial (but automatic) step: the construction of disulfide bridges for pairs of cystein residues whose sulfur atoms have a distance of less then 2.5 Ångström.

 Threads and parallelization
 ###########################